 The growth of small enterprises is exponential, but the acceleration of credit flow to small businesses is on the downside, indeed, a worrisome problem.
 The problem of safeguarding its sustainability has proved to be an unforeseeable challenge.

-The Government and financial Institutions are working hand in glove to come up with an effective plan to help the MSME sector.
+The Government and financial institutions are working for hand in glove to come up with an effective plan to help the MSME sector.

 The credit constraint for MSMEs financing in India has been a topic of discussion since the 1960s when it was included in the list of priority sector.